-The total sockeye salmon harvest in the Kalgin Island Subdistrict in 2019 was estimated to be 51,806 fish.
+The total sockeye salmon harvest in the Kalgin Island Subdistrict in 2019 was estimated to be 51,585 fish (Appendix A4).
 Approximately 6,750 fish, or 13% of the season total, was harvested on the west side of the island (Statistical Area 246-10) during the Big River sockeye salmon fishery, which occurs from June 1 to June 24 (Figure 3; Appendix A4).
 In 2019, a remote video system was once again used to estimate sockeye salmon escapement into Packers Lake.
-The video recording system operated from June 15 through mid-August, and by August 10 enough sockeye salmon had passed and the escapement goal (15,000-30,000) was projected to be met.
+The video recording system operated from June 15 through mid-August.
+Based on escapement through August 10, the escapement goal of 15,000-30,000 fish was projected to be met.
 As specified in 5 AAC 21.370, the Packers Lake Sockeye Salmon Management Plan, an extra fishing period was added on August 10 in the Kalgin Island Subdistrict.
-Final escapement numbers were undetermined due to equipment failure in on August 13 (Alyssa Frothingham, Division of Commercial Fisheries Assistant Area Management Biologist, ADF&G, Soldotna; personal communication).
+Final escapement numbers were undetermined due to equipment failure on August 13.